jrkerns/pylinac/docs/source/cbct_docs.rst

   analysis; this is accounted for in the physical spacing measurements.
 * **Convert to HU** -- The entire image set is converted from its raw values to HU by applying the rescale intercept and slope which is contained in the DICOM properties.
+* **Find the phantom z-location** -- Also upon loading, all the images are scanned to determine where the HU linearity module (CTP404) is located.
+This is accomplished by examining each image slice and looking for 3 things:
+  * *If the CatPhan is in the image.* At the edges of the scan this may not be true.
+  * *If a circular profile has characteristics like the CTP404 module*.
+If the CatPhan is in the image, a circular profile is taken at the location where the HU linearity regions of interest are located.
+If the profile contains low, high, and lots of medium values then it is very likely the HU linearity module.
+All such slices are found and the median slice is set as the HU linearity module location.
+All other modules are located relative to this position.

 **Analysis**